dokku/dokku/docs/deployment/application-management.md

 Once created, you can configure the application as normal, and deploy the application whenever ready.
 This is useful for cases where you may wish to do any of the following kinds of tasks:

-- configure domain names and ssl certificates
+- Configure domain names and SSL certificates.
-- create and link datastores
+- Create and link datastores.
-- set environment variables
+- Set environment variables.

 ### Removing a deployed app